MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 Windows Settings is the simplest way to set up one or two single-app kiosk devices.
 Use the following steps to set up a single-app kiosk computer.

 1. Install the latest Windows 10 Insider Preview, version 20215 or higher.
 Follow the instructions in [Getting started with Windows 10 Insider Preview Builds](https://docs.microsoft.com/windows-insider/get-started).
 2. Install the latest version of [Microsoft Edge Dev channel](https://www.microsoftedgeinsider.com/download), 87.0.644 or higher.

-Note that Microsoft Edge Canary will not work because it doesn't install at the system level.
+   > [!IMPORTANT]
+   > Because a device level installation is required, only a non-Canary channel is supported.

 3. On the kiosk computer, open Windows Settings, and type "kiosk" in the search field.
 Select  **Set up a kiosk (assigned access)**, shown in the next screenshot to open the dialog for creating the kiosk.

    :::image type="content" source="media/microsoft-edge-configure-kiosk-mode/ms-kiosk-mode-1-assigned-access.png" alt-text="Set up kiosk with assigned access":::